raygun101/MarkupKit/README.md

 All three layout view types are discussed in more detail in the following sections.
 See _LMLayoutView.h_ for more information.

 ## LMRowView and LMColumnView
 The `LMRowView` and `LMColumnView` classes lay out subviews in a horizontal or vertical line, respectively.
-Both classes extend the abstract `LMBoxView` class, which itself extends `LMLayoutView` and adds the following properties:
+Both classes extend the abstract `LMBoxView` class, which itself extends `LMLayoutView` and adds the following property:

-    @property (nonatomic) LMBoxViewAlignment alignment;
     @property (nonatomic) CGFloat spacing;

-The `alignment` property specifies how content should be aligned within a box view.
-It must be one of the following values, defined by the `LMBoxViewAlignment` enumeration:

-* `LMBoxViewAlignmentTop`
-* `LMBoxViewAlignmentBottom`
-* `LMBoxViewAlignmentLeft`
-* `LMBoxViewAlignmentRight`
-* `LMBoxViewAlignmentLeading`
-* `LMBoxViewAlignmentTrailing`
-* `LMBoxViewAlignmentCenter`
-* `LMBoxViewAlignmentBaseline`
-* `LMBoxViewAlignmentFill`

-`LMBoxViewAlignmentTop`, `LMBoxViewAlignmentBottom`, and `LMBoxViewAlignmentBaseline` apply to `LMRowView` instances, which align content vertically within a row. `LMBoxViewAlignmentLeft`, `LMBoxViewAlignmentRight`, `LMBoxViewAlignmentLeading`, and `LMBoxViewAlignmentTrailing` apply to `LMColumnView` instances, which align content horizontally.

-`LMBoxViewAlignmentLeading` and `LMBoxViewAlignmentTrailing` are relative to the text direction used by the system language.
-For left-to-right languages, "leading" refers to the left edge and trailing to the right.
-For right-to-left languages, "leading" refers to the right edge and trailing to the left.

-`LMBoxViewAlignmentCenter` and `LMBoxViewAlignmentFill` apply to both row and column views.
-The default alignment for both view types is`LMBoxViewAlignmentFill`.

-The `spacing` property represents the amount of spacing between successive subviews.
+This property represents the amount of spacing between successive subviews.
 For row views, this refers to the horizontal space between subelements; for column views, it refers to the vertical space between subviews.

-Subviews are always pinned along the box view's primary axis.
+Subviews are always pinned along the box view's primary axis (horizontal for row views and vertical for column views).
 This ensures that there is no ambiguity regarding a subview's placement and allows the autolayout system to correctly calculate the view's size and position.

 See _LMBoxView.h_ for more information.

 ### LMRowView
 The `LMRowView` class arranges its subviews in a horizontal line.
+Subviews are laid out from leading to trailing edge in the order in which they are declared.
 For example, the following markup creates a row view containing three labels:

     <LMRowView>
         <UILabel text="One"/>